 Broken down we have:

-will compile only the parts of shotover and the integration tests required for the specified protocol.- This will drastically improve time to compile shotover and the tests, currently it drops from 15s to 5s.
+--no-default-features --features kafkawill compile only the parts of shotover and the integration tests required for the specified protocol.- This will drastically improve time to compile shotover and the tests, currently it drops from 15s to 5s.
 The difference will grow as shotover grows.

 - For a full list of features refer to the

-section in shotover-proxy/Cargo.toml
+[features]section in shotover-proxy/Cargo.toml

-the exact name of the test to run.- We could also specify just
+kafka_int_tests::passthrough_standard::case_1_javathe exact name of the test to run.- We could also specify just

-.
+kafka_int_tests::passthroughto run every test inkafka_int_teststhat starts withpassthrough.
 Refer to the nextest docs for more advanced filtering.

 - We could also specify just

-disables the test runner from capturing (and hiding) the test and shotover's stdout+stderr.- By default the test runner captures the output so it can avoid displaying output from a test that passed and is therefore uninteresting.
+--nocapturedisables the test runner from capturing (and hiding) the test and shotover's stdout+stderr.- By default the test runner captures the output so it can avoid displaying output from a test that passed and is therefore uninteresting.

 - Disabling capturing when debugging is useful since: